dokester/BayesicFitting/docs/InOutModels.md

 # Input and output dimensions for multidimensional models.

-In the table we show the shapes of the input arrays and results for models with more dimensional inputs or outputs
+In the table we show the shapes of the input arrays and return arrays for the methods result(), partal() and derivative(), for models with more dimensional inputs or outputs.

 <p>
 mdl-1-1 : a model with 1 dim inputs and 1 dim outputs<br>